You need to update a post.

 WordPress is a powerful CMS, but there are times when it lacks tools for a professional editorial workflow.
 This is one of those times.

-If you enjoyed this post about saving drafts of published pages, make sure to share it someone else you think you would enjoy it.
+Thanks for reading this tutorial on saving drafts of published pages, and if you enjoyed it, make sure to share it with someone else you think you would like it too.